4 Testing Code Against Model

 model-based testing protocol supported by Reactis is as follows:

-- The developer provides as input to Reactis a .mdl file representing the
+- The developer provides as input to Reactis an .slx file

-validated Simulink/Stateflow model of the system under development.
+representing the validated Simulink/Stateflow model of the system under

 - Reactis Tester is used to automatically generate a test suite that

-thoroughly exercises the given model according to the various coverage criteria
+thoroughly exercises the given model according to the various coverage metrics

 supported by Reactis.